ooples/pine_script_docs/source/writing/Publishing.rst

 Invite-only
 """""""""""

 The **invite-only** access type protects both the script's code and its use.
-T he publisher of an invite-only script must explicitly grant access to individual users.
+The publisher of an invite-only script must explicitly grant access to individual users.
 Invite-only scripts are mostly used by script vendors providing paid access to their scripts.
 Only Premium accounts can publish invite-only scripts, and they must comply with our `Vendor Requirements <https://www.tradingview.com/?solution=43000549951>`__.